Our complaints procedure

-- Andrew Brookes, our client-care partner, will review your complaint within 14 days.
+- Our client-care partner, will review your complaint within 14 days.

 - We will ask our local Law Society or another local firm of solicitors to review your complaint.
 We will let you know how long this process will take.